noodlesx127/Vector-Putt/PROGRESS.md

 - Coefficients wired from Admin → Game Settings: Baseline Shot px, Turn Penalty, Hill Bump, Bank Weight, Friction K, Sand Multiplier.
 - Candidate ranking uses the same cost model to ensure consistency with runtime tuning.

+## Level Editor — Selection & Polygon Editing Fixes (2025-09-23)

+- [x] Marquee selection accuracy
+  - Default behavior is now Contain: an object is selected only if fully inside the selection box.
+Hold Alt to switch to Intersect mode during the drag/finalize.
+- [x] Polygon vertex add/remove
+  - Alt+Click on a vertex removes it (enforced minimum of 3 vertices).
+  - Double-click near an edge inserts a new vertex at the closest point on that edge and begins dragging it immediately.
+Insertion honors alignment guides and grid snapping.
+- [x] Precise vertex hit-testing near nearby polygons
+  - Vertex hit-tests now prefer vertices on already-selected polygons, and then the closest vertex within threshold.
+This eliminates accidental grabs from adjacent polygons.

 ## Play Area Visual Refresh — Plan (2025-09-22)

 Goal: preserve the recognizable retro look while making the playfield more readable and polished.
 All changes are render-only and fully backward compatible with existing level JSON and Firebase data — no schema or physics changes.